axu2/improved-seam-carving/README.md

 <img src="doub_bench3_comp.jpg" alt="seam" width=500>

+As you can see, the improved method preserves the gradient of the water and the bench supports much better, and the result is similar to what happens in Adobe Photoshop.

 In this notebook, I will be implementing both methods using numpy and scikit-image.

 I believe my implementation of the second method is more optimal than any other implementation I've seen on Google or GitHub, though I note more potential optimizations in the notebook.